-I loved making Matcha Chocolate Chip Cupcakes using SAFE + FAIR’s Good to Give Vanilla Cake Mix.
+I loved making Matcha Chocolate Chip Cupcakes using Vanilla Cake Mix.
 If you love green tea or chocolate, they’re awesome together in a cupcake!

 SAFE + FAIR: Food-Allergy-Friendly & Clean Label

+Visit their website and you will see that their products are free of the top 9 allergens.
 Not only do they have an allergen management plan, SAFE + FAIR is committed to being a clean label company.
 Their products will never contain artificial colors, artificial flavors, preservatives, high fructose corn syrup or trans-fat.
-The cake mix is made with non-GMO ingredients.

-Hello, Good to Give Vanilla Cake Mix, I can think of so many possible fun desserts, including Matcha Chocolate Chip Cupcakes.
+I can think of so many possible fun desserts to make with a cake mix, including Matcha Chocolate Chip Cupcakes.
 I love a cake mix anytime, but they’re an invaluable timesaver when I need to leverage the simplicity of a cake mix in order to make time for other busy mom activities.
 If you love green tea and chocolate as much as I do, you will love making and eating these gorgeous Matcha Chocolate Chip Cupcakes.

 Matcha Chocolate Chip Cupcakes